CarlosAG23/CarlosAG23/README.md

 ## Development Methodologies
 I follow an agile approach in my work, following the SCRUM framework to ensure timely and high quality delivery of my projects.
 I believe in the importance of collaboration and effective communication in development teams.

+## Lifelong Learning
+Technology is constantly evolving, and I am committed to staying current with the latest trends and tools.
+I am always exploring new technologies and learning new skills to enhance my capabilities as an IT engineer.